Michael H. Nash

-Michael Harold "Mike" Nash (1946-2012) was an American labor historian, librarian, and archivist.
+Michael Harold Nash (1946 – July 24, 2012) was an American labor historian, librarian, and archivist.
 Nash was the Director of the Tamiment Library and Robert F. Wagner Archives at New York University throughout the early years of the 21st Century until the time of his death.
 Nash is best remembered for the key role he played in first obtaining and then integrating the archives of the Communist Party USA into Tamiment Library's holdings, in addition to other acquisition projects.